-NOTE For more information on read commands, see Section 8 (see page 3-50), Section 13 (SCPI Signal Oriented Measurement Commands) and Appendix D (Signal Processing Sequence and Data Flow).
+NOTE For more information on read commands, see Section 8 (Triggering), Section 13 (SCPI Signal Oriented Measurement Commands), and Appendix D (Signal Processing Sequence and Data Flow).

 :FETCh?

 This command will simply return the latest available reading from an instrument.